EricLafortune/VideoTools/README.md

   the video tools.
 * The [source
   code](https://github.com/EricLafortune/VideoTools/tree/master/player/src)
-  of the video player, to be assembled with a video.
+  of the video player.

 ## Building

+If you prefer, you can build the tools and the player yourself.
 On Linux, you can run the build script:

     ./build.sh